132nd-etcher/docs/OvGME/index.md

 Once you are happy with the results, simply re-package your mod, giving it a new version (don't forget to update the changelog), and **overwrite the existing ZIP file**.

-Update the XML file, and upload everything (packages (ZIP) and XML to the FTP.
+Update the XML file, and upload everything.

 That's it !

+**Remember to always get the latest changes from the FTP before you start working on a mod!**

 [^1]: http://www.ovoid.org/ovgme/index.htm